-One of Leah's fourteen invitation cards, which each need four stickers, is shown - she has eighty stickers.
-The problem is to find how many stickers are left after she has made all her cards (question 27a); then how many more invitations she can make with the left-over stickers (question 27b).
+Leah makes sixteen invitations for her party and each need four stickers; Leah has a sheet of eighty stickers.
+Question 27a asks pupils how many stickers are left once Leah has made all of the invitations and question 27b asks pupils how many more invitations she can make with the left-over stickers.

 Solving mathematical problems is a requirement of everyday life, so pupils need to be given such problems to consider.
-They need to be encouraged to explore and evaluate different methods of solution and to explain them to their peers.
+They need to be encouraged to explore and evaluate different methods and to explain them to their peers.
 To be successful, they also need basic number skills, and such skills will develop if used in realistic contexts as part of solving problems.
-How can pupils quickly and easily calculate 16 × 5?
-Do they know it is the same as 5×16 ?
+How can pupils quickly and easily calculate $16 \times 5$ ?
+Do they know it is the same as $5 \times 16$ ?

-Questions 28, 29 and 30: Heartbeats
+Question 28 - 30: Heartbeats

-A table showing the usual number of heartbeats each minute for people of different ages is shown, together with a graph of the data for people at a medical centre on a particular day.
-Pupils are asked how many babies were at the medical centre (question 28); to move the symbol to the graph to show John's heartbeat (question 29); then to say which two age groups Erin could be in (question 30).
+A table showing the usual number of heartbeats per minute for people of different ages is shown, together with a graph of the data for people at a medical centre on a particular day.
+In question 28, pupils are asked how many babies were at the medical centre; in question 29, pupils are asked to put a cross on the graph that shows John's heartbeat and in question 30 pupils are asked to say which two age groups Erin could be in, based on information given about her heartbeat.